Am I in too deep? Have I lost my mind? Hero – Enrique Iglesias

-Losing control, fueled by a passion for life or love, grabs our hearts when we least expect it.
-We weren’t looking for it, but it was looking for us.
+Losing control, fueled by a passion for life or love, grabs your heart when you least expect it.
+You weren’t looking for it, but it was looking for you.

-And when it finds us, we are totally screwed.
+And when it finds you, you are totally screwed.

 Passion is the drug that writers and film directors use to lure us into the stories they weave.

 We live vicariously through the characters they create and imagine the possibilities that await us if we relinquish our fears and let our hearts have their way with us.